lmlg/libsref/doc/design.md

 ## Atomic updates

-A common fix to the above problem involves using _atomic operations_ on the reference count so that different threads can operate safely on the counter.
+A common fix to the above problem involves using _atomic operations_ on the reference count so that different threads can operate safely on the object.

 In the above scenario, a thread that wishes to use a reference counted object would first try to increment the counter, but only if it wasn't 0.
 If it was,